Donald Pearlman: Climate lobbying

 In April 1995, during the COP 1 summit in Berlin, the German magazine Der Spiegel published an exposé on Pearlman which detailed his activity as a lobbyist for the fossil fuel industry during climate negotiations.
 In order to gain access to UN negotiations, Pearlman had created a non-governmental organization called "The Climate Council", with himself as its nominal "expert".
 Pearlman's tactics were intended to prolong and frustrate negotiations as much as possible, which included calling into question the rules of procedure, and finding formal errors which caused lengthy delays.
 He was described by Greenpeace director Jeremy Leggett as being extremely successful at blockading progress.
 After Pearlman was dubbed a "high priest of the carbon club" in Der Spiegel, young Greenpeace volunteers began following him from meeting to meeting dressed as monks.

 Climate scientist Joseph Alcamo said that while climate researchers only wrote down undisputed statements in their report prior to COP1, Pearlman's team questioned every line and engaged in "endless hair-splitting".
 Due to Pearlman's influence, Alcamo consequently said that the final report no longer reflected the majority scientific opinion.
-Pearlman insisted that there was no scientific consensus and that the IPCC was divided on the issue.
+Pearlman insisted that there was no scientific consensus and that the United Nations Intergovernmental Panel on Climate Change (IPCC) was divided on the issue.
 At a conference in New York in February 1995, Pearlman's intrusions were such that UN official Jacob Swager ordered all lobbyists to leave the room, but Pearlman resisted and only left after being warned by Swager several times.
 Pearlman later denied that such a scene had ever occurred.
 Pearlman's blatant interference, including the presence of runners who would take his hand-written notes directly to delegates, resulted in all NGOs being banned from the floor of UN negotiations.

 In November 1995, at a plenary meeting in Madrid ahead of the IPCC Second Assessment Report, delegates agreed to the conclusion that there is a "discernable human impact on the global climate".
 After this point, Pearlman's strategy changed in favor of attacking both the science and the scientists themselves.
 Climate scientist Ben Santer later recalled that Pearlman had confronted him in Washington, D.C. on May 21, 1996, where Pearlman "screamed" at him for what he claimed were unauthorized changes to the chapter of the report that Santer had been responsible for.
 In reality, the IPCC had authorized these changes, and Santer said that Pearlman was well aware of this because he was present in Madrid when these changes were discussed.
 Pearlman also worked with John Shlaes, the executive director of the lobbyist group known as the Global Climate Coalition, and the two submitted a letter co-signed by 6 industrialists which claimed that a mistake in a press release proved that some scientists were "trying to use the IPCC to persuade policymakers and the public of their personal views concerning climate change science and policy issues".
 Pearlman and Shlaes also attacked the IPCC for what they claimed was ill-defined terminology and for supposed violations of procedural rules.